endjin/dotnet-adr/README.md

 ## Project Sponsor

-This project is sponsored by [endjin](https://endjin.com), a UK based Microsoft Gold Partner for Cloud Platform, Data Platform, Data Analytics, DevOps, and a Power BI Partner.
+This project is sponsored by [endjin](https://endjin.com), a UK based Microsoft Gold Partner for Cloud Platform, Data Platform, Data Analytics, DevOps, a Power BI Partner, and .NET Foundation Corporate Sponsor.

+We help small teams achieve big things.

 For more information about our products and services, or for commercial support of this project, please [contact us](https://endjin.com/contact-us).